Panchadip-128/Panchadip-128/README.md

 View my holopin profile:
 [![An image of @panchadip128's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/panchadip128)](https://holopin.io/@panchadip128)

 My motivations are to stabilize and provide clarity through curiosity.
 That tends to manifest as creating (hopefully) just enough process.
-Checklists are my absolute favorite. ✅ If I'm too much in my head, feel free to nudge me to share what's in my brain. 🧠
+Checklists are my absolute favorite. ✅,only when they gets completed just like competing against the Github green squares 🟩💚

 <p align="center">
   <img src="https://github.com/Panchadip-128/Panchadip-128/blob/main/src/207972307-0f5dcf42-2809-4d82-9a10-24dd878b5010.png">